hep-gc/docker/external_cloud/csv2/separated_containers/single_host/README.md

     emacs /home/danikam1/Git/ansible-systems/heprc/staticvms/varsh/htc-dev-vars.yaml
     ~~~~

-    Make sure the 'container' and 'local_web' variables are both set to True in htc-dev-vars.yaml:
+    Make sure the 'container' and 'local_web' variables are both set to True in htc-dev-vars.yaml, and the running_condor variable is set to False:

     ~~~~
     container: True
     local_web: True
+    running_condor: False
     ~~~~

     Run ansible on the docker container running on htc-dev.
 Eg.